UPDATED: March 2019

 How do I understand the correct name of the station?

-Usually they are called “Central, centrale, centraal, hlavnyi”etc. but check the map just in case, sometimes the name can be different.
+The train stations are usually called Central, centrale, centraal, hlavnyi etc., but I suggest you check the map just in case, as sometimes the name can be different.

 What if I can’t find my station in Europe train planner?

 Normally, it should not be a problem to find the station in the application, but sometimes the station can have a different name than the city it is located in.
 If you are sure that your city of destination has a railway station, it is best to check what it is called on Google.